 PART I – PRELIMINARIES Chapter 1 Introduction PART II – JURISDICTION AND ARBITRATION AGREEMENTS IN CONTRACTS FOR THE CARRIAGE OF GOODS BY SEA Chapter 2 International jurisdiction and arbitration Chapter 3: Incorporation of the dispute resolution clauses contained in the charter party into the bill of lading PART III – LIMITATIONS ON JURISDICTION AND ARBITRATION AGREEMENTS IN MARITIME CARGO CLAIMS Chapter 4 Limitations on jurisdiction and arbitration agreements in case of cargo claims in tort and in bailment PART IV – LIMITATIONS ON JURISDICTION AND ARBITRATION AGREEMENTS BY THE ARREST OF SHIPS AND MANDATORY RULES Chapter 5 Party autonomy and the arrest of ships Chapter 6 Limitations on jurisdiction and arbitration clauses by public policy, mandatory rules and overriding mandatory rules in contracts for the carriage of goods by sea PART V – FINAL ANALYSIS Chapter 7 Conclusions and a new Perspective ANNEX I: Bibliography

-Jonatan Echebarria Fernández is a Lecturer at the City Law School (City, University of London).
+Jonatan Echebarria Fernández is a Lecturer and the Academic Visitor Programme Director at the City Law School (City, University of London).
 He holds a PhD in Law from the Copenhagen Business School and he was awarded with the Claes Isacson Scholarship in 2016.